streamdata-gallery-topics/data/_listings/iex/market-get.md

 ---
 swagger: "2.0"
 info:
-  title: IEX
+  title: IEX Trading API Market
-  description: The IEX API is a set of services designed for developers and engineers.
+  description: This endpoint returns near real time traded volume on the markets.
-    It can be used to build high-quality apps and services.
-We&rsquo;re always working to improve the IEX API.
-Please check back for enhancements and improvements.
+    Market data is captured by the IEX system from approximately 7:45 a.m. to 5:15 p.m.
+ET.
   termsOfService: https://iextrading.com/api-terms/
   version: 1.0.0
 host: api.iextrading.com